guzmonne/cdk/docs/Cognito.md

 ### Importing users from CSV files

-You can bulk create users by providing a specificaly formatted CSV file.
-The rows of the CSV file will contain all the information about the users except theeir `password`.
-User's will be required to change their passwords on their first sing in.
-In cognito's terms: users will be created in `RESET_REQUIRED` state when imported using this method.
+You can bulk create users by providing a specifically formatted CSV file.
+The rows of the CSV file will contain all the information about the users except their `password`.
+Users will be required to change their passwords on their first sign-in.
+In Cognito's terms: users will be created in `RESET_REQUIRED` state when imported using this method.

 Here is a sample of a valid CSV file to import users: